“Together We Nurture, Inspire and Achieve”

 How often will work be set?

-This will depend on individual classes – some teachers may release the learning for a fortnight whilst others may release it in bitesize chunks.
+This will depend on individual classes – teachers will release the learning for the week on Monday morning, following the first Live lesson.
 Instructions and timelines will be clearly communicated on tasks.
 Please check Hub/on-line learning daily, keep a look out for due dates and new activities.

 I haven’t completed all my work will I get in trouble?

 No. We want you to do as much as you can but understand that personal situations can change unexpectedly.
 Remember your teachers are still there to help you.
 You can contact them via Hwb/J2Easy or email.
 Be patient for a response though some teachers will also be working at the Learning Hub.

 Do I have to follow my normal timetable?